miki4920/BattlemapSearcher-Flask/README.md

 ## Overview

 BattlemapSearcher-Flask is a single page application designed to search for battlemaps.
-The project is hosted on GitHub and can be found [here](https://github.com/miki4920/BattlemapSearcher-Flask).

 The project is divided into two main parts: